pygau14/pygau14/README.md

 <p>🐍 Picture this: While the rest of my peers were busy buying pre-made projects, I fearlessly delved into the realm of<strong> Python</strong>  back in my 12th Standard.
 I created a very basic banking app that showcased my budding skills.
 It may not have been the most advanced creation, but it was a proud moment for me.
 Little did I know that this humble beginning would pave the way for exciting opportunities later on.Fast forward eight years, and fate smiled upon me with a marvelous <strong>opportunity at InCred</strong> .  💪🚀</p>

-<p>From a simple Python project in my 12th Standard to an exciting journey with inCred, my<strong>passion for coding</strong>  and dedication to self-improvement have brought me far and I can't wait to see what the future holds! 🌈🔥</p>
+<p>From a simple Python project in my 12th Standard to an exciting journey with inCred, my<strong> Passion for coding</strong>  and dedication to self-improvement have brought me far and I can't wait to see what the future holds! 🌈🔥</p>

 <p>So there you have it, Gaurav Gupta, the MERN Maestro, the Code Conjurer, the<strong> Problem-Solving</strong>  Prodigy, and the Chess Champion.
 With my quick mind and determined spirit, I'm destined to leave an indelible mark on the digital realm.
 Watch out, world, for this coding dynamo is just getting started! 💪✨</p>